-Oddvar Lovaas • over 3 years ago
+Oddvar Lovaas • almost 4 years ago

 Communication through Matrix in your hackathon project!

 I'm sure a lot of apps/projects will want to have a real-time communication component - and I wanted to quickly tell you about a new initiative called Matrix.org, which provides a *totally* different way of doing it:

 Matrix is a non-profit open initiative, publishing a new open standard for interoperable HTTP-based instant messaging and VoIP - as well as some open source reference Python implementations you can run yourself to host the service.
 The long-term goal is to make VoIP and IM as flexible, decentralised and ubiquitous as email!

 - Creating and managing fully distributed chat rooms with no single points of control or failure

 - Eventually-consistent cryptographically secure synchronisation of room state across a global open network of federated servers and services